How to calculate your business carbon footprint

 Calculating your business carbon footprint sounds daunting.
 Done properly, it is a structured process that follows a well-established methodology.
 This guide walks through each step and explains what data you actually need to get started.

-The methodology: GHG Protocol
+The methodology: Greenhouse Gas (GHG) Protocol

 You do not need to read the full standard to calculate your footprint.
 What you need is: the right data sources, the right emissions factors, and a structured approach to organising the calculation.